GhaniaAkhtar/leetcode-solutions/README.md

 ### 3870.
 Count Commas in Range
-**Approach:** for each power-of-1000 threshold, counts how many numbers in [1, n] reach it, since each such number contributes one comma at that position
+**Approach:** For each power-of-1000 threshold, counts how many numbers in [1, n] reach it, since each such number contributes one comma at that position

+### 3871.
+Count Commas in Range II
+**Approach:** For each power-of-1000 threshold, counts how many numbers in [1, n] reach it, since each such number contributes one comma at that position.

 ## Folder Structure
 Each folder is named `<number>-<problem-name>` and contains a `solution.cpp` file with my accepted LeetCode solution.